Natural gas fireplace rebate

-- Purchase an eligible EnerChoice fireplace and have it installed by a Technical Safety BC licensed gas contractor with a valid GST number.
-You can find a licensed gas contractor through our online directory, and fireplace retailers are listed on the EnerChoice website.
+- Ensure you've purchased an eligible EnerChoice fireplace and it was installed by a Technical Safety BC licensed gas contractor with a valid GST number.

-- If you are a FortisBC residential natural gas account holder, apply online.
+- If you are a FortisBC residential gas account holder, apply online.

-If you are a strata unit owner and the FortisBC natural gas account is in the strata's name, have your strata complete the Utility Account Holder consent form and submit it along with your other documentation when you apply online.
+If you're a strata unit owner and the FortisBC gas account is in the strata's name, have your strata complete the Utility Account Holder consent form and submit it along with your other documentation when you apply online.
 You will need to create a FortisBC user ID, but will select "no" when prompted to link a gas account.

 - Apply within six months of your invoice date and include a copy of the paid invoice showing details of all work performed, including:

 - the purchase date

 - installation permit number

 - gas contractor's Technical Safety BC licence number

 See a sample invoice for fireplaces for specific requirements.